“Every soon-to-be parent must read this book”

 The things 1000 mums wish they knew before having their baby

 I Wish Someone Had Told Me… is the best baby shower gift parents can get.
-It arms mums-to-be and new mothers with information that one thousand mothers from around the world wish they knew before having their babies.
+It arms mums-to-be and new mothers with information that one thousand mums, from around the world, wish they knew before having their babies.

 Because some things in labour, childbirth and early motherhood are just too gross or embarrassing to share, many parents don’t find out the truth about what can, and often does, happen to women until they go through it themselves.